leftpad/rtrr/README.md

 ### Versioning and Stability

-We want rrtr to be a stable dependency that’s easy to keep current.
+We want rtrr to be a stable dependency that’s easy to keep current.
 We follow the same versioning as React.js itself: [React Versioning Scheme](https://facebook.github.io/react/blog/2016/02/19/new-versioning-scheme.html).

 ### Thanks